 Helping children with developmental and complex health needs

-We assess, listen to, and decide the best way to help children with a developmental impairment, physical and/or learning disability, complex health needs (autism, cerebral palsy or Down’s syndrome), or those with complex continence problems.
+We assess, listen to, and decide the best way to help children with a developmental impairment, physical or learning disability, complex health needs (autism, cerebral palsy or Down’s syndrome), or those with complex continence problems.

 We also provide advice on education health and care plans to the local authority.